 RCF stands for Relative Centrifugal Force.
 The force experienced by any mass (solid, liquid, or gaseous) that rotates around a fixed axis is known as the centrifugal force.
 RCF is this centrifugal force expressed in terms of gravity.
-In other words, RCF is the ratio of the centrifugal force to gravitational force.
+In other words, RCF is the centrifugal force ratio to gravitational force.
 Therefore it is also referred to as g-force.

 RPM is the abbreviation for Revolutions Per Minute.
 It is a measure of the speed of rotation of any object.
 In a centrifuge, the RPM indicates the number of rotations the centrifuge bowl completes in one minute.
-RPM is a unitless number that is independent of any properties of the object.
+RPM is a unitless number independent of any object's properties.

 Though RCF and RPM are units of measurement related to centrifuges, they are fundamentally different.
 The RCF of a centrifuge is the actual centrifugal force (or g-force) generated by the centrifuge bowl rotation.

-As explained above, the RCF is a measure of the centrifugal force generated by the centrifuge.
+As explained above, the RCF measures the centrifugal force generated by the centrifuge.
 This force (g-force) is directly related to the efficiency of the centrifuge.
 This is because the RCF indicates the centrifuge force exerted, which defines the centrifuge’s separation efficiency.

-The centrifuge RPM is merely an indication of the bowl speed but does not define the centrifugal force.
+The centrifuge RPM merely indicates the bowl speed but does not define the centrifugal force.
 In conjunction with the RPM, the rotation radius determines the centrifugal force shown by the RCF formula below.

 For example, consider two centrifuge bowls rotating at the same speed, say 5,000 RPM.
 One bowl has a radius of 5 cm, while the other has a radius of 25 cm.